-Visual Thinking Design Patterns for Analytics
+Visual Thinking Design Patterns for Data Analysis Tools

 Visual thinking design patterns are tools for designing effective visualizations.
 They describe best practice solutions, taking into account human perception and cognition, design and interaction methods.